ParabYash/Data-Analysis-Pandas/README.md

 # Data Analysis with Pandas

-This repository contains Jupyter Notebooks demonstrating data cleaning and exploratory data analysis using Pandas.
+This repository contains Jupyter Notebooks and excel and csv files demonstrating data cleaning and exploratory data analysis using Pandas.

-## Notebooks
+## Jupyter Notebooks
 - Data Cleaning using Pandas.ipynb
 - Exploratory Data Analysis using Pandas.ipynb